hmintusn/webrtc-mesh/README.md

 3. Hoàng Minh Tuấn - B21DCVT444

 ## Description:
-- Available for message from 1 to 1 or in a group.
+- Message from 1 to 1 or in a group.
-- Available for video call/voice chat.
+- (Focus on) Video call/voice chat.

 ## Technology:
 - Java (Spring Boot)
 - WebSocket
-- Database: NoSQL
 - ...